 Carol is currently working with an NSF supported project to form SEAD, a national network for transdisciplinary engagement among the sciences, engineering, arts, and design.Read more on Carol’s latest work

 Tim McLaughlin’s research interests focus on the perception of animal motion, using technology to facilitate creative problem solving among distant collaborators, and developing video games for training and simulation.
 His recent research topics include: Distance Learning in Collaborative Digital Environments, Evidence-Based Visual Style Development for Video Games, and Perception Based Animation Generation.Read more on Tim’s current research

-Eric currently runs The Interactive Data and Immersive Environments (Indie) research lab at Texas A&M University conducts human-centered research of interactive visualizations.
+Eric currently runs The Interactive Data and Immersive Environments (Indie) research lab at Texas A&M University which conducts human-centered research of interactive visualizations.
 We focus on the design and evaluation of applications and techniques that support effective interaction and understanding of data, information, and virtual environments.
 Most of our research lies under the umbrella of human-computer interaction (HCI), and projects address topics information visualization, visual analytics, virtual reality, or 3D interaction..Read more about Eric’s recent projects

 Hwaryoung’s art research focuses on embodied interactions between body, environment and technology exploring interactive installation, responsive enviroment, mixed reality enviroment, wearable computing and organic interface design.
 She investigates aesthetics of experience in interactive art that can open up a new interdisciplinary research on human experience in the areas of art, education, entertainment, and health sciences.